aragon/geo-browser-contracts/README.md

 ) external returns (address plugin, PreparedSetupData memory preparedSetupData)
 ```

-- The first parameter (dao address) will be provided by the PSP.
+- The first parameter (dao address) is provided by the PSP.
-- The second parameter contains an arbitrary array of bytes, with the ABI encoded custom settings that the plugin setup needs to operate.
+- The second parameter contains the ABI-encoded custom settings that the plugin setup needs to operate.

-Convenience functions are provided within the plugin setup contracts:
+You can use these convenience functions from the plugin setup contracts:

 ```solidity
 // governance/SpacePluginSetup.sol